-GASEOUS STATE CHEMISTRY OF CC O-BONDING MODULE 3: BEHAVIOR OF IDEAL GASES MODULE 4: COLLOIDS & SURFACE CHEMISTRY& CHEMICAL KINETICS
+GASEOUS STATE CHEMISTRY OF CC O-BONDING MODULE 3: BEHAVIOR OF IDEAL GASES MODULE 4: COLLOIDS & SURFACE CHEMISTRY& CHEMICAL of Acids, Base and Solvent System, Gaseous State Chemistry of CC-O Bonding,

+KINETICS

-Themes of the Book discuss about Fundamental Chemistry II, which explored concepts of Acids, Base and Solvent System, Gaseous State Chemistry of CC-O Bonding, Behavior of Ideal Gases and Colloids and Surface Chemistry and Chemical Kinetics.
+Themes of the Book discuss about Fundamental Chemistry II, which explored concepts

+Behaviour of Ideal Gases and Colloids and Surface Chemistry and Chemical Kinetics.

 This book is designed to help you think about the topic of the particular MODULE.

 We suggest you do all the activities in the MODULEs, even those which you find relatively easy.
 This will reinforce your earlier learning.

-MODULE - I

-Unit - 1 ACID, BASE & SOLVENT SYSTEM
+ACID, BASE & SOLVENT SYSTEM

-- " Acid, Base, & Solvent System - " Explain the Arrhenius, Bronsted-Lowry, & Lewis concepts of acids & bases. - " Understand the concept of conjugate acids & bases. - " Compare the relative strengths of acids & bases. - " Explain the Lux-Flood acid-base concept & the solvent system concept.
+- Acid, Base, & Solvent System - Explain the Arrhenius, Bronsted-Lowry, & Lewis concepts of acids & bases. - Understand the concept of conjugate acids & bases. - Compare the relative strengths of acids & bases. - Explain the Lux-Flood acid-base concept & the solvent system concept.

-1.1 Acid, Base & Solvent System
+Acid, Base & Solvent System

-The practical application of?the concept of acids & bases in Chemistry is one of the basic principles of chemistry & seems to have more significance, than life itself, & industries.
-Over centuries, our considerate of acid acidity has progressed considerably, developing into several complementary forms of theories explaining chemical?rejoinder in varied media & conditions.
-Every theory forms a greater domain for the classification & prediction of acid-base interactions, from aqueous solution, to no-aqueous, & to universal domain across?chemistry.
+The practical application of the concept of acids & bases in Chemistry is one of the basic principles of chemistry & seems to have more significance, than life itself, & industries.
+Over centuries, our considerate of acid acidity has progressed considerably, developing into several complementary forms of theories explaining chemical rejoinder in varied media & conditions.
+Every theory forms a greater domain for the classification & prediction of acid-base interactions, from aqueous solution, to no-aqueous, & to universal domain across chemistry.